-Auditory hallucinations are an example of just such a symptom.
+Auditory hallucinations are an example of a symptom that may lead many to fear a more serious disorder.
 While anxiety doesn't cause these hallucinations on the same level as schizophrenia, it can cause what's known as "simple" auditory hallucinations that some people find extremely frightening.

 What Are Simple Auditory Hallucinations?

 An auditory hallucination is anything you hear that isn't actually there.
 For those with severe schizophrenia, you may be hearing voices that are so real you may convince yourself that a special voice is talking to you.
 For those with anxiety, it tends to not be that severe.

 In general, anxiety doesn't cause you to hear a steady flow of voices.
 Instead, common types of auditory hallucinations include: